SamHulme1/Art-By-Jamie/README.md

 - Find out what their art style is

-- Find out where they are located.
+- Find out where they are located

-- Make contact with them to see if they’d want their work to be displayed in our gallery/ see if we could purchase some of their work for our collection.
+- Make contact with them to see if they’d want their work to be displayed in our gallery/ see if we could purchase some of their work for our collection

-- View their social media accounts so that I can follow and connect with them.
+- View their social media accounts so that I can follow and connect with them

 ---
 #### User 3
  Business-As a business, we are looking for an artist to commission.
-We want to be able to
+We want to be able to:

 - Find out as much about the artist can their artwork meet our business needs